Community Property & Separate Property

 California is a community property jurisdiction.
 Which means that there is a presumption that all the assets and debts that are attained during the marriage are community in nature, belonging to both husband and wife.
 In the event of a divorce, the property is divided equally among the parties.
 This is only a presumption and […]

-California is a community property jurisdiction.
-Which means that there is a presumption that all the assets and debts that are attained during the marriage are community in nature, belonging to both husband and wife.
-This is only a presumption and it can be rebutted under certain circumstances.
-Our divorce lawyers often receive questions about how to […]
+At Berenji Divorce & Family Law Group, we often get questions regarding what makes a valid marriage and how that affects the community property rights.
+California is a community property jurisdiction, which means that there is a presumption that all the assets and debts that are attained during the marriage are community in nature, belonging […]